nestauk/skills-taxonomy-v2/skills_taxonomy_v2/analysis/README.md

 3. `Renaming sample of skill groups.ipynb` - Manually creating names for some of the skill groups, outputs `skills_taxonomy_v2/utils/2021.09.06_level_a_rename_dict.json` which is used in other notebooks.
 4. `Skills Taxonomy Analysis and Figures.ipynb` - this notebook provides some visualisation and analysis of it.
 Outputs are stored in `outputs/skills_taxonomy/figures/2021.09.06/`.

+## `skills_taxonomy_application`

+This folder contains two notebooks to analyse the skills taxonomy in application to the job location and whether the job was advertise pre or post COVID.

+1. `Application - Geography.ipynb` See how different skill groups in the taxonomy relate with location of the job advert.
+Outputs in `outputs/skills_taxonomy_application/region_application/`.
+2. `Application - COVID.ipynb` See how different skill groups in the taxonomy relate with whether the job advert was out pre or post COVID.
+Outputs in `outputs/skills_taxonomy_application/covid_application`.

+This folder also contains the script `locations_to_nuts2.py` to convert longitude and latitude coordinates from the job adverts to NUTS2 regional classifications - this was neccessary for use in `Application - Geography.ipynb` .

+`Application - COVID.ipynb`